alazraq/AutoML/Report/Report.md

 - People use their **TV in the morning**, really early, **and in the evening**, but not much after 11 p.m., after the main movie has finished.
 - People use their **kettle around teatime**, which is quite logical, but also a bit in the morining, **for breakfast**.
-- The consumption fo the **freezer doesn't vary much** during the day.
+- The consumption fo the **freezer does not vary much** during the day.
 - People tend to turn their **washing machine on when they go to bed**, once again to reduce the **cost of electricity**.